-1. In the poem "harvest Hymn", who is the Lord of the rainbow and harvest?
+- 1. In the poem "harvest Hymn", who is the Lord of the rainbow and harvest?

-a) Varuna
+- a) Varuna

-b) Surya
+- b) Surya

-c) Chandra
+- c) Chandra

-d) Indra
+- d) Indra

-2. 'I came to you, wise man, for an answer to my questions'.
-What were the king's three questions? a) what is the meaning of life, who are one's true friends and how to be happy in life b) what is the right thing to do and at what time, who are the people one needs the most and to whom should one pay more attention to, than the rest c) how to seek guidance from the stars to solve problems, how to rule the world and how to be successful in everything.
+- 2. 'I came to you, wise man, for an answer to my questions'.
+What were the king's three questions?

+- a) what is the meaning of life, who are one's true friends and how to be happy in life

+- b) what is the right thing to do and at what time, who are the people one needs the most and to whom should one pay more attention to, than the rest

+- c) how to seek guidance from the stars to solve problems, how to rule the world and how to be successful in everything.

-d) what is the importance of wrong actions, why are one's enemies and who are one's loyal servants
+- d) what is the importance of wrong actions, why are one's enemies and who are one's loyal servants

-3. In the story 'The Eyes Have it' who comes to drop the girl off in the train and who comes to receive her when she gets off?
+- 3. In the story 'The Eyes Have it' who comes to drop the girl off in the train and who comes to receive her when she gets off?

 - a) Her aunt, her parents

 - b) Her friend, her brother

 - c) Her parents, her aunty

 - d) Her sister, her grandmother

-4. In the poem 'Harvest Hymn' whose voices do you hear through the expression of gratitude towards nature and its forces?
+- 4. In the poem 'Harvest Hymn' whose voices do you hear through the expression of gratitude towards nature and its forces?

 - a) Voices of men and women

 - b) Voices of children and their grandparents

 - c) Voices of farmers and businessmen

 - d) Voices of singers and dancers

-5. In the story, 'The Three Questions, who all provided the king with answers to his three questions which didn't satisfy him?
+- 5. In the story, 'The Three Questions, who all provided the king with answers to his three questions which didn't satisfy him?

-a) learned men
+- a) learned men

-b) other people
+- b) other people

-- c) the hermit in the woods - d) option a & b
+- c) the hermit in the woods

+- d) option a & b

-6. In the story 'The Eyes Have it', on which station was the girl getting off and on which station was the narrator getting off?
+- 6. In the story 'The Eyes Have it', on which station was the girl getting off and on which station was the narrator getting off?

 - a) Rohana, Mussoorie

 - b) Dehra, Mussoorie

 - c) Saharanpur, Dehra

 - d) Dehra, Saharanpur

-VI Read the sentences carefully and choose True/False.

-1. The farmers praise Prithvi with cymbals and drum.
-T/F

-2. The most important affair (in response to the $3^{rd}$ question) is to not help anyone or to not do any good.
-T/F

-3. The narrator in 'The Eyes Have it' says that it often happens that people with good eyesight are easily able to see what is right in front of them. $T\setminus F$

-VII.
-Fill in the blanks with words from the syllabus that match the meaning in the bracket $(1 \times 3=3marks)$

-- 1. The officer in the scarf \\\\\\, called up a drummer, and went with him into the arcade (got off)

-- a) dismounted

-- b) discovered

-- c) discharged

-- d) disheveled

-- 2. The robed man led her into the fortress and wound his way through bright intersections, down stairs, and into a more \\\\\ part of the building. (rich and luxurious)

-- a) overstressed

-- b) b) opulent

-- c) c) overshadowed

-- d) d) omnipotent

-- 3. He was \\\\\\amidst the emptied-out debris of her possessions, sorting through them with a patience that was deceptively gentle. (a sitting position with bent knees and upper body leaning forward)

-- a) caricature

-- b) crowding

-- c) cowardice

-- d) crouching
+I Read the sentences carefully and choose True/False.
+(1=3marks) The farmers praise Prithvi with cymbals and drum.
+T/F The most important affair (in response to the 3rd question) is to not help anyone or good.
+T/F The narrator in 'The Eyes Have it' says that it often happens that people with good easily able to see what is right in front of them.
+T\F - VII.
+Fill in the blanks with words from the syllabus that match the meaning in the bra (1 x 3=3marks) acket The officer in the scarf, called up a drummer, and went with arcade (got off) him into the a) dismountedb) discoveredc) dischargedd) disheveled 2.
+The robed man led her into the fortress and wound his way through bright in down stairs, and into a more part of the building. (rich and lux a) overstressed b) b) opulent c) c) overshadowed d) d) omnipotent 3.
+He wasamidst the emptied-out debris of her possessions, sort them with a patience that was deceptively gentle. (a sitting position with be upper body leaning forward) a) caricatureb) crowdingc) cowardice d) crouching